 If you find yourself overseas or in a different country that doesn't support eSIM, the 2019-2020 iPad models do include a SIM tray.
 Still, you'll need to buy the nano-SIM card from your carrier of choice (the card is usually free or very low-cost, and you'll only be paying for the service).
 It's easy to set up once you've received your SIM card.
 You pop the card in and follow the instructions.

 For iPad models with Apple SIM cards, you can swap out your included nano-SIM card with the international one.
+Don't worry, removing the SIM card in an iPhone or iPad is very easy and straightforward.

 There are lots of great deals on tablet data available for your iPad — but it's not going to do you any good if you can't use that data in your local area.
 Before you choose a plan for your iPad, we recommend checking out your carrier's coverage maps.
 You'll also want to see what carriers have the most reliable coverage and speeds in your area — comprehensive coverage means nothing if that coverage is slow as molasses.